-SECTION 10 - SLIDEOUT ROOMS AND LEVELING
+Adventurer SECTION 10 - SLIDEOUT ROOMS AND LEVELING

-SLIDEOUT ROOM TRAVEL LOCKS
+SLIDEOUT ROOM TRAVEL LOCKS - ELECTRIC -If Equipped

-Some models are equipped with electric powered travel locks on slideout rooms to restrict movement of the slideout room while the vehicle is in motion.
-The room will not extend until the lock is fully released.
+Some models are equipped with electric Slideout Room Travel Locks on slideout rooms to restrict movement of the slideout room while the vehicle is in motion.
+The slideout room will not extend until the lock is fully released.

-Slideout Lock switches are located near the slideout control switches on the dash or on a wall in an area near the slideout room.
+Slideout Room Travel Lock switches are located on a wall in an area near the slideout room or incorporated into the monitor panel, depending on model.

-Slideout Room Locks (Typical View) Your model may be equipped with one or more types
+Slideout Room Travel Lock (Your model may be equipped with one or more types) -Typical View